tarantool/doc/doc/reference/reference_lua/box_space/index.rst

 .. data:: index

     A container for all defined indexes.
-There is a Lua object of type :ref:`box.index <box_index>` with methods to search tuples and iterate over them in predefined order.
+There is a Lua object of type :doc:`box.index </reference/reference_lua/box_index>` with methods to search
+    tuples and iterate over them in predefined order.

     To reset, use :ref:`box.stat.reset() <box_introspection-box_stat_reset>`.